Joel Pritchard: Personal life

 Pritchard was the second son of Frank and Jean (McFee) Pritchard.
-He was born on May 5, 1925, in Seattle, Washington, where he attend public schools, and graduated from Queen Anne High School in June 1944.
+He was born on May 5, 1925, in Seattle, Washington, where he attend public schools, and graduated from Queen Anne High School in June 1944 and later from the University of Washington.
+He was married and divorced twice and had a son, Frank, and daughters Peggy, Anne and Jeanie.

 At the rank of Sergeant, he served in the United States Army from 1944 to 1946.
 After leaving the service, he attended Marietta College in Ohio from 1946 to 1947.
 He worked for the Griffin Envelope Company in Seattle from 1948 to 1971 where he became president of the company.

 In 1965, while serving in the Washington State Senate, Pritchard, along with friends Bill Bell and Barney McCallum, invented the game of pickleball at his summer home on Bainbridge Island, Washington.

 After the end of his second term as Lieutenant Governor, Pritchard went into retirement and became a board member of TVW, the state of Washington's public affairs network.
 He died on October 9, 1997, in Olympia, Washington, of lymphoma.